MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-faq.md

 ## Limitations

-### What is the maximum number of documents I can process?<!--note from editor: Suggested.-->
+### What is the maximum number of documents I can process?

 You can process up to 360 documents per environment, every 60 seconds.